 - 1 tsp sesame oil

 - salt and pepper to taste

 - Preheat the oven for 350˚F

 - Break the ramen noodles into bite size chunks and spread over a baking pan.
 Mix in almond slices.
 Drizzle the melted butter over and toss well.
-Toast the noodles and almonds for 12-15 minutes until golden brown.
-Remove from the oven and set aside to cool.
+Toast the noodles and almonds in a preheated oven for 12-15 minutes until golden brown.
+Remove it from the oven and set aside to cool.